Sale of vehicle when the owner has died

 Notification of Sale on paper when there are multiple inheritors

 If you wish to submit the Notification of Sale on paper, it must be handed in at a Driver and Vehicle Licensing Office, and all inheritors must sign it and present proof of identity.
 The inheritors can also authorise each other to sign on their behalf.
 You must then bring the authorisation and a copy of the ID of the person who has authorised you when you submit the Notification of Sale.
 A copy of the probate certificate must be accompany the Notification of Sale.

 The Notification of Sale is to be signed by the District Court, the City Recorder’s Office or the appointed trustee of the estate.
 You must submit documentation of the appointment of the trustee along with the Notification of Sale.

 In the case of an undivided possession of estate, the vehicle may be transferred to the surviving spouse.

 You need to upload the certificate of undivided possession in the Notification of Sale on Your Page or show it to the Driver and Vehicle Licensing Office.
 If you are submitting the Notification of Sale online, use the facility Submit a Notification of Sale on behalf of a seller.

 Remember that insurance must be taken out in the name of the new owner.

-A general authorisation form for private division of estate can be found on Courts of Norway’s website (Norwegian only): Form for inheritance and estate administration (Norwegian only).
-This form can be used to authorise someone to take care of everything in connection with administration of the estate.
+A general authorisation form for private division of estate can be found on the website: Forms regarding the division of estates (Courts of Norway).
+This PDF form (in Norwegian) can be used to authorise someone to take care of everything in connection with administration of the estate.